ygjose/Sci_hub-javascript-bookmarklet/README.md

 # Sci-Hub javascript bookmarklet
-This is javascript completely owe to [@Deleetdk's code](https://github.com/Deleetdk/scihub_doi_bookmarklet/blob/master/code.js).
+This javascript completely owe to [@Deleetdk's code](https://github.com/Deleetdk/scihub_doi_bookmarklet/blob/master/code.js).
 Since the directed sci-hub website provided by the original code is no longer usable.
 I updated it here.
 Besides, here I try to make the steps clearer, even if you have zero knowledge about javascript and creation of bookmark on a browser.

 # Steps
 1. Hover your mouse over the bookmark bar;